 Forgiving an Unfaithful Spouse

-New research on how couples begin the process of reconciling after infidelity has examined several factors, such as the passage of time, relationship satisfaction, and commitment.
-The research shows that none of these factors is anywhere near as important for reconciling after infidelity than forgiving an unfaithful spouse.
+New research on how couples reconcile after infidelity has examined several factors, such as the passage of time, relationship satisfaction, and commitment.
+The study shows that none of these factors is anywhere near as crucial for reconciling after infidelity than forgiving an unfaithful spouse.

 Forgiveness is the key to reconciling after infidelity, research finds.

-The researchers interviewed nearly 600 couples (nearly all of these study subjects were married) who had all experienced an infidelity within the previous 6 months.
+The researchers interviewed nearly 600 couples (almost all of these study subjects were married) who had all experienced infidelity within the previous 6 months.

-The research says that when the hurt partner can forgive, it is possible to begin reconciling after infidelity and become even stronger as a couple, through the operation of forgiveness.
+The research says that when the hurt partner can forgive, it is possible to begin reconciling after infidelity and become even stronger as a couple because forgiveness has been bestowed.

 Forgiveness is a spouse’s moral response to their partner’s relational injustice.